5 Tips That Will Improve Your Photography in 2020

 Tip #2: Be Content With Your Camera Gear

 A bad craftsman blames their tools when they screw up.
 Be satisfied and learn to love the camera and the lenses you have.
+This will help you improve your photography in 2020.
 Most cameras available these days are much better the most of the cameras I have ever used.

 Having negative thoughts and conversations about your camera while you are on a photo session will do nothing for your creativity.
 Be content with what you have.
 Learn to use it well.